Theories and Effects of Political Humor: Discounting Cues, Gateways, and the Impact of Incongruities

 At the heart of this effects research is a question of how political humor might affect democracy.
 The US Supreme Court has consistently upheld parody and satire as protected forms of expression, a fact that speaks to humor’s privileged role in a democratic society.
 As conceptualized by literary scholars Bloom and Bloom, satire is intended to “plead with man for a return to his moral senses” (1979, 38).
 When successful, they state, satire can “effect a gradual moral reawakening, a reaffirmation of positive social and individual values” (17).
 If these contentions were true, exposure to political satire, such as The Daily Show, should result in higher rates of political participation and discussion and other characteristics of an engaged citizenry, such as attention to politics or political efficacy (see Jones, 2009).

 Because of contemporary political humor’s frequent criticism of politicians and governing institutions, some fear that routine exposure to such critical examinations of government may erode citizens’ trust in institutions and faith in the democratic process (Baumgartner and Morris, 2006; Hart and Hartelius, 2007).
 While isolated studies have found that viewers of The Daily Show are less trusting of government (Baumgartner and Morris, 2006), questions remain regarding whether a lack of government trust is necessarily a bad thing for democracy, as government trust is often lowest among our most politically active and engaged citizens (Cappella and Jamieson, 1997; de Vreese and Semetko, 2002; de Vreese, 2005).
 If the fundamental proposition of political satire is that we deserve—and can attain—something better, then it is logical that audiences would see this message as both an indictment of the existing political order and a call to strive for its improvement.
+In fact, work by Lee and Kwak (2014) suggests that political satire can elicit strong negative emotions from viewers, as they become frustrated with targeted government policies, and that this negative emotion then spurs political action.

 The reason for scholars’ fundamentally different conclusions about satire’s role in a democratic society may stem from the polysemy inherent in humor.
 The meaning of humor is not in the text itself.
 Instead, it is in the reconciliation of the incongruity which, in turn, is at the mercy of whatever the listener brings to the text.
 Perhaps this is why we find such differences in the effects of political humor as a function of various individual-level characteristics: political knowledge (Young, 2004), interest in politics (Xenos and Becker, 2009), age (Cao, 2008), and political ideology (Lamarre, Landreville, and Beam, 2009).
 With different experiences and understandings of politics, these distinct groups will likely construct different meanings from political humor, thereby fostering different processes and different outcomes.